-Student status letters confirm in writing that a student is registered at the University and are used, for example, when students need to open a bank account.
+Student status letters confirm in writing that a student is registered at the University and are used, for example, when a student needs to open a bank account.

-Implementing the new process will allow the equivalent of around 114 days of staff time to be released on an annual basis.
+Implementing the new process released the equivalent of around 114 days of staff time on an annual basis.
 This means that staff in an exceedingly busy office have a reduced need to work overtime and are able to focus on more value adding work.

-The staff involved have continued to work on improving this process and following negotiations with our local banks in St Andrews, students here are now able to get status confirmation letters for St Andrews’ banks, self service, on demand, through the University website.
+The staff involved have continued to improve this process and, following negotiations with local banks in St Andrews, students are now able to get Status Confirmation Letters for these banks self-service,on demand, through the University website.

 “I really enjoyed it!
 I got so much out of the process.
 I think it is great that this gets done in the University.” – Registry staff member

 “Enthusiasm and informality, great catalyst for being productive.” – Finance team member

 *Other processes the team addressed during the blitz included production of Visa letters for international students, Postgraduate Thesis production, Transcript requests, and confirmations for Tax purposes.

 In This Section:

 For all enquiries please get in touchContact Us